How To Become a College Professor

 - Engaging in research and publication endeavors

-After their first couple years of teaching, there is usually an opportunity for a professor to be offered job security with a tenured position.
-Tenured college professors have the same responsibilities as adjunct professors, but must also participate in further research and service for their institution.
-A tenured college professor is also expected to publish books from time to time.2
+After their first few years of teaching, professors usually have the opportunity to pursue job security with a tenured position.
+Tenured college professors have the same responsibilities as adjunct professors but must also participate in further research and service for their institution.
+A tenured college professor is also expected to publish books and/or academic journal articles from time to time.1

 It’s often thought that teachers have long blocks of time off, such as during the summer and winter breaks.
-In reality, college professors usually stay busy during school vacations.
-While some professors choose to teach summer classes, others find administrative work that must be handled by professors.
+In reality, college professors usually stay busy during school vacations, such as by teaching summer classes.
 Additionally, professors often continue publication and research endeavors during breaks.

-Grand Canyon University’s College of Doctoral Studies offers doctorate-level degree programs designed to graduate individuals who aim to inspire the next generation of students in academia.
-Learn more about joining our collaborative learning community by clicking on the Request Info button at the top of your screen.
+Grand Canyon University’s (GCU) College of Doctoral Studies offers doctoral degree programs designed to graduate individuals who aim to inspire the next generation of students in academia.
+At GCU, you can choose from a broad range of disciplines and subfields as your plans for your future take shape.
+Learn more about joining our collaborative learning community by filling out the form on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.